python-discord/bot/bot/resources/tags/loop-remove.md

     data.remove(item)
 print(data)  # [2, 4] <-- every OTHER item was removed!
 ```
-`for` loops track the index of the current item with a kind of pointer.
-Removing an element causes all other elements to shift, but the pointer is not changed:
+While iterating with a for loop, an index tracks the current position in the list.
+If the list is modified, this index may no longer refer to the same element, causing elements to be repeated or skipped.
 ```py
 [1, 2, 3, 4] # First iteration: point to the first element
  ^